The ST4SD Python Client API

 Overview

-- downloading outputs and measured properties of virtual experiment instances
+- Download outputs and measured properties of virtual experiment instances

 Requirements

-The basic requirements are access to an OpenShift instance with ST4SD installed (see first steps for more information).
+The basic requirements are access to an OpenShift instance with ST4SD installed (see the ST4SD Cloud Installation instructions for more information).

 Getting data into and out-of virtual experiments: Cloud Object Store